 I chose the motto Create.Connect.Convey for C3 Science because all these activities are integral to effective science communication.
 I have been working in science communication more than 25 years and started C3 Science in 2011 to formalize and promulgate what I have learned.
 I hold a veterinary degree from Tufts University, a Master of Fine Arts from The Iowa Writers’ Workshop, and a BA from Princeton University.
 My education and training are highly interdisciplinary, a fact that is essential to what I do.
 My training as a writer is as important as my training as a scientist.
 I also am an award-winning fiction writer and have published my science journalism in numerous nationally distributed magazines and journals.

 I have a broad background in health services research after working for 7 years at Kaiser Permanente Northwest’s Center for Health Research.
-I am on the faculty of the OHSU-Portland State University School of Public Health and am funded half time on a large NIH-funded research project, BUILD EXITO, whose goal is to increase diversity of the biomedical workforce.
+In January 2023 I left the faculty of the OHSU-Portland State University School of Public Health to work full time at C3 Science.

 My own research focuses on conservation medicine and on zoonotic (from nonhuman animals to humans) disease transmission.
 Conservation medicine strives to understand the ways in which human health, changes to the environment, and the health of nonhuman species, interact.
 Substantial scientific research shows the well-being of all species is interconnected, and that environmental perturbations have significant effects on human health and on the health of all other species.

 During the Covid-19 pandemic I published more than 40 editorials and researched essays on pandemic policies and available (or lack of) evidence supporting them.